chimex-git/sql-data-warehouse-project/README.md

 This project showcases the integration of Business Intelligence (BI) and Data Engineering (ETL) principles to transform raw financial data into actionable insights.

 ## CONTENTS
-transaction table schema
+Transaction table schema
-merchants table schema
+Merchants table schema
-users table schema
+Users table schema
-accounts table schema
+Accounts table schema
-sample data inserts
+Sample data inserts
-example queries
+Example queries

 ## BUSINESS INTELLIGENCE(BI) ASPECT
 The business intelligence layer focuses on uncovering insights that can guide strategic decisions.
 By linking transactions to user and merchant profiles, the analysis enables: